George Sutherland-Leveson-Gower, 2nd Duke of Sutherland: Cricket

 Sutherland was an active first-class cricketer in 1816 when he played for Marylebone Cricket Club and a team organised by E. H. Budd in a total of three matches.

 Peerage

 His father died in 1833, only six months after being created Duke of Sutherland by William IV for his support for the Reform Act 1832, and so this new title devolved on his eldest son.
 His mother, who was 19th Countess of Sutherland in her own right, died in 1839, and so her ancient Scottish title passed to George, who also became 20th Earl of Sutherland.
 As a result, the two titles were united in the same person until 1963.
 It was the 2nd Duke who assumed the additional surname of Sutherland, so that his family name became Sutherland-Leveson-Gower.

 Personal life

 On 28 May 1823, Sutherland was married to Lady Harriet Elizabeth Georgiana Howard (1806–1868).
-Lady Harriet was a daughter of George Howard, 6th Earl of Carlisle.
+Lady Harriet was his first cousin once removed and a daughter of George Howard, 6th Earl of Carlisle.
 Together, they were the parents of eleven children, seven daughters and four sons: